 The scholarships are possible each year because of the annual fundraiser held by the Florida Capitol Press Corps.
-The event, known as the (Sometimes) Annual Capitol Press Corps skits, will be held again this year on March 12, at 7 p.m. at The Moon in Tallahassee.
-This year will be the 60th year of the Florida press skits.
+The event, known as the (Sometimes) Annual Capitol Press Corps skits, will be held on March 10, 2015, at 7 p.m. at The Moon in Tallahassee.
+This year will be the 60th year of the skits.
 For tickets, and more information, please go to: http://www.flcapitolskits.com/

 Who: Graduating high school seniors and college students planning to pursue a career in journalism can apply for a $2,000 award.
 Students who attended a high school in Florida or attend or expect to attend a college or university in Florida are eligible to apply.